ReadyResearchers-2023-24/SimonJonesArtifact/README.md

 This project aims to train the COEX Clover quadcopter equipped with an array of Time of Flight (ToF) sensors to perform basic navigation and obstacle avoidance in randomized scenarios using a Deep Deterministic Policy Gradient (DDPG) reinforcement learning algorithm.
-Using randomized environments will test the effectiveness of curriculum learning for reinforcement learning and the overall strengths and weaknesses of DDPG for quadcopter control.
-By training the quadcopter to explore randomized environments, this can also demonstrate how using simpler, more economically affordable sensors can enable a quadcopter to fly in a GPS-denied environment without the use of LiDAR, which is typically an order of magnitude more expensive.
+Using randomized environments tests the effectiveness of curriculum learning for reinforcement learning and the overall strengths and weaknesses of DDPG for quadcopter control.
+By training the quadcopter to explore randomized environments, this also demonstrates how using simpler, more economically affordable sensors could potentially enable a quadcopter to fly in a GPS-denied environment without the use of LiDAR, which is typically an order of magnitude more expensive.

 ## Quick Start